A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 January 2022 – Present

-- Create visually appealing and conversion-driven digital displays for the website, mobile app, and email campaigns, increasing sales by 20%.
+- Design striking, sales-boosting digital displays for the website, app, and emails — helping bump sales up 20%.

-- Design digital banners and graphics for paid advertisements and social media marketing, driving online traffic and engagement.
+- Create digital banners and graphics for ads and social media that pull in traffic and drive engagement.

 Junior Digital Merchandiser